 The film will be presented tomorrow on Saturday November 3, 2018 at the IIK!
 Film Festival in Ii, near Oulu, where it will compete for the best short film award.
-In addition, the film is presented together with Metatitanic directed by Hannaleena Hauru, among others in Korjaamo Kino and theater Riviera in Helsinki and theater Niagara in Tampere.
-This week, the movie was also seen at Finnkino's eleven theaters prior to horror movies across Finland.
+In addition, the film is presented together with Metatitanic directed by Hannaleena Hauru, among others in Korjaamo Kino and theatre Riviera in Helsinki and theatre Niagara in Tampere.
+This week, the movie was also seen at Finnkino's eleven theatres prior to horror movies across Finland.

 The film is distributed internationally by German Magnetfilm.

 Festival Coordinator Saara Toivanen, Aalto University School of Arts, Design and Architecture, tel. +358-(0)50-331 7754, [email protected]